lachlansimpson/footscray/Footscray_notes_on_a_suburb.rst

 - eat/drink anything in the cupboards
 - back door sometimes needs a wiggle.
-- please water the plants (upstairs: bathroom, study; downstairs: front and back yard.)
-Don't worry if something dies.
+- please water the plants (upstairs: bathroom, study; downstairs: front and back yard) Don't worry if something dies.
 It's a plant.
 - even if it's been raining, please check garden bed under kitchen window - it's protected from sun and rain just a little too well.
 - Cleaning stuff in laundry cupboard, but don't go too crazy.
 HOLIDAY.
 - We don't have a favourite bathroom.
 - Sleep in either room.
 - light will filter into master bedroom from study and second bedroom in the morning unless you close their curtians, or the door, or get up before the sun.
 - Bins out on Thursday night.
 - If you cook, there is a bokashi bin in the garage (behind the door) and a worm farm (near the roller door) for your food waste.
 Bokashi can take